Cellular Interface Cluster

 Dr Falk Schneider

-Develops advanced fluorescence microscopy and fluctuation spectroscopy tools to measure nanoscale molecular motion and membrane organisation across model membranes, cells, and zebrafish tissues.
+The Fluorescence and Membrane Dynamics (FMD) Lab develops advanced fluorescence microscopy and fluctuation spectroscopy tools to quantify nanoscale molecular motion and membrane organisation across model membranes, living cells, and zebrafish tissues.
+By linking molecular-scale dynamics to cellular and tissue-level function, the lab seeks to uncover fundamental principles of biological self-organisation.

 Dr Eva Kreysing